-Chapter 2: P, NP and NP-completeness.
-The P-vs-NP Question can be phrased as asking whether or not finding solutions is harder than checking the correctness of solutions.
-An alternative formulation asks whether or not discovering proofs is harder than verifying their correctness; that is, is proving harder than verifying.
-It is widely believed that the answer to the two equivalent formulation is that finding (resp., proving) is harder than checking (resp., verifying); that is, it is believed that P is different from NP.
-At present, when faced with a hard problem in NP, we can only hope to prove that it is not in P assuming that NP is different from P. This is where the theory of NP-completeness, which is based on the notion of a reduction, comes into the picture.
-In general, one computational problem is reducible to another problem if it is possible to efficiently solve the former when provided with an (efficient) algorithm for solving the latter.
-A problem (in NP) is NP-complete if any problem in NP is reducible to it.
+damental nature of this question is evident in each of these formulations, which are in fact equivalent.
+It is widely believed that the answer to these equivalent formulations is that finding (resp., proving) is harder than checking (resp., verifying); that is, it is believed that P is different from NP.

+At present, when faced with a seemingly hard problem in NP, we can only hope to prove that it is not in P assuming that NP is different from P. This is where the theory of NP-completeness, which is based on the notion of an efficient reduction, comes into the picture.
+In general, one computational problem is (efficiently) reducible to another problem if it is possible to (efficiently) solve the former when provided with an (efficient) algorithm for solving the latter.
+A problem (in NP) is NP-complete if any problem in NP is efficiently reducible to it.
 Amazingly enough, NP-complete problems exist, and furthermore hundreds of natural computational problems arising in many different areas of mathematics and science are NP-complete.